 In addition to being good for blood sugar, OPCs are primarily known for their antioxidant activity.
 They’ve also been reported to demonstrate antibacterial, antiviral, anticarcinogenic, anti-inflammatory, anti-allergic and vasodilatory actions.

 4. Improves Acne

 Mangosteen has been shown to be an effective home remedy for acne.
-One study out of Thailand compared mangosteen to other plants and determined that it possessed the most significant antioxidant activity and reduced the production of reactive oxygen species, two factors that affect the growth of acne.
-Garcinia mangostana was not only highly effective at scavenging free radicals, but it was also able to suppress the production of pro-inflammatory cytokines that contribute to acne formation.
-(12)
+One study out of Thailand compared the fruit to other plants and determined that it possessed the most significant antioxidant activity and reduced the production of reactive oxygen species, two factors that affect the growth of acne.

 5. Boosts Heart Health

 Increased oxidative stress and a deficit in antioxidants are two factors that are believed to play a role in heart attack occurrence.
 Oxidative stress is essentially an imbalance between the production of free radicals and the ability of the body to counteract or detoxify their harmful effects through neutralization by antioxidants.